 Some of the courses in the Master of Science in criminal justice administration degree program include:

 - Organizational Behavior in Criminal Justice

 - Economics of the Criminal Justice System

-Are you interested in earning both a Bachelor of Science degree and Master of Science degree in criminal justice in just five years?
-Learn more about the five-year combined B.S./M.S. criminal justice program.
+Are you interested in earning both a bachelor's degree and master's degree in criminal justice in just five years?
+Learn more about our five-year combined bachelor's and master's in criminal justice program.

-Meet Maurita Bryant, Point Park alumna and assistant chief of Pittsburgh Bureau of Police:
+Maurita Bryant, Criminal Justice Administration Alumna and Assistant Chief of Pittsburgh Bureau of Police: